bitails/zixo-connect/README.md

 ### Setting up the merchant:
 1. Enter the `merchant` folder.
 2. Create a `.env` file based on `.env.sample` and replace the relevant values:
-   - `GENEREATE_MERKLE_ROOT_LOCAL`: Set to 1 to generate local merkle root; otherwise, it is fetched from the API.
+   - `GENEREATE_MERKLE_ROOT_LOCAL`: Set to 1 to generate local Merkle root; otherwise, it is fetched from the API.
    - `ACCEPT_UNCONFIRMED_INPUT_TRANSACTION`: Set to 0 or 1.
    - `WEB_SOCKET_ADDRESS`: The WebSocket address based on the domain obtained when running the server (should be in the format wss://).
    - `APPLICATION_NAME`: The application name that clients can recognize you by.